Announcement: Proposal Decisions

-On behalf of the Program Committee for the Association for Asian Studies, I am pleased to issue the Call for Proposals for the AAS 2023 Annual Conference to be held March 16-19, 2023 at the Hynes Convention Center and the Boston Sheraton Hotel in Boston, Massachusetts.
+On behalf of the Program Committee for the Association for Asian Studies, I am pleased to issue the Call for Proposals for the AAS 2023 Annual Conference to be held March 16-19, 2023 in Boston, Massachusetts at the Hynes Convention Center and the Boston Sheraton Hotel.

-The AAS will additionally host a the virtual component of the annual conference, February 17-18, 2023; all sessions accepted for virtual presentations will be take place during the virtual event in February only.
+The AAS will additionally hold a VIRTUAL component of the annual conference on February 17-18, 2023.
+All sessions accepted for virtual presentations will take place only during the virtual component in February.

-We are pleased to invite colleagues in Asian studies to submit proposals for Organized Panels, Roundtables, Workshops, and Individual Paper sessions.
+We are pleased to invite colleagues in Asian studies to submit proposals for Organized Panels, Roundtables, Workshops, and Individual Papers.
+We welcome proposals from all disciplines, and particularly encourage Asia-focused scholars in the social sciences and arts disciplines.
 The program committee seeks sessions that will advance knowledge about Asian regions and, by extension, will enrich teaching about Asia at all levels.
 Membership in AAS is not required to submit a proposal nor to present at the conference.

 Please see the three-step guide below to start your submission process.
-The deadline for submission of all proposals and the International Exchange Travel Grants requests is Thursday, August 11, 2022 at 5:00 pm Eastern Time.
+The deadline for submission of all proposals and the International Exchange Travel Grants requests is Tuesday, August 9, 2022 at 5:00 pm EASTERN Time.
 All proposals must be submitted electronically via the AAS electronic submission application.
 We will not accept proposals submitted via email.
-The proposal submission application will be available beginning Thursday, June 30 through Thursday, August 11, 2022.
+The proposal submission application will be available beginning Thursday, June 30 through Tuesday, August 9, 2022.
 Detailed instructions for completing the application can be found in the right-hand column of this screen.